OpenTechSchool/django-101/docs/en/first_steps/app.rst

 Below these two lines we start with the first model for the categories::

     class Category(models.Model):
-        """Category model."""
+        """
+        A model class describing a category.
+        """
         name = models.CharField(u'Name', max_length=100)
         slug = models.SlugField(unique=True)
         description = models.TextField(u'Description', blank=True)

-The models has three attributes which correspond to three rows in a table.
+The model has three attributes which correspond to three rows in a table.
 The field types define data type.

 For instance the attribute ``name`` leads to ``VARCHAR(100)`` in the database.

 The first parameter is optional and can be used to give the field a name which will be used as label in the admin application.

 The parameter ``blank=True`` allows the field to be empty.
 All fields are required in default.

 Now we extend the class ``Category`` with the following code::